Albert0i/RedisDump/README.md

 Which makes me sweat, the only usable option is to setup a FTP Server with public ip.
 In addition, the backup is done on 24 hours interval.

+Data is the protagonist of any non-trivial applications, I extensively use Hash to store data and Sorted Set for index purposes.
 So...
-I ask HIM to build `redisdump.js`:
+I ask HIM to build one...

 ![alt redisdump-help](img/redisdump-help.JPG)